Flintlock: The Siege of Dawn: Gameplay

-Story

-The old gods, which have long abandoned mankind, have returned and opened the Door to the Afterlife, allowing their undead army to escape and cause havoc on the surface world.
-Approaching extinction, mankind establishes a coalition army as they attempt to take back the world and defeat the gods.
-The game's story follows Nor Verek, a coalition soldier, and her fox-like companion Enki as they reassemble the Blackstream sappers, a group of explosive experts, and set out on a journey to lay their siege against the old Gods.

-Development
+Development and release

-The game is currently being developed by A44 Games, the studio behind Ashen.
+Flintlock: The Siege of Dawn was developed by A44 Games, the studio behind Ashen.
 The game was developed by a team of about 60 people.
 In the game, firearms and magic are equally powerful.
 The team believed that this concept (flintlock fantasy), while commonly seen in books, was relatively less explored in films or video games.
 Art director Robert Bruce added that it was an "untapped subgenre of fantasy", and compared Flintlock's setting and tone to Shadow and Bone.
-The game's 19th century aesthestics were inspired by imagery during Napoleonic era, while the setting was influenced by New Zealand's landscape and wildlife.
+The game's 19th century aesthetics were inspired by imagery during Napoleonic era, while the setting was influenced by New Zealand's landscape and wildlife.
 The Gods featured in the game were inspired by Mesopotamian deities.
 The human characters in the game were created using Unreal Engine's MetaHuman tool, which allowed the team to animate characters quickly, allowing the team to focus on developing and refining other aspects of the game.